Stardom Cinderella Tournament 2018

-The 2018 Stardom Cinderella Tournament (スターダムシンデレラトーナメント2018, Sutādamushindereratōnamento 2019) was the fourth annual professional wrestling single-elimination tournament promoted by World Wonder Ring Stardom in Tokyo, Japan.
+The 2018 Stardom Cinderella Tournament (スターダムシンデレラトーナメント2018, Sutādamushindereratōnamento 2019) was the fourth annual professional wrestling single-elimination tournament under the Cinderella Tournament branch of events promoted by World Wonder Ring Stardom in Tokyo, Japan.
 The event took place on April 30, 2018.

 Storylines

 The show featured fourteen Cinderella Tournament matches and a dark match with scripted storylines, where wrestlers portray villains, heroes, or less distinguishable characters in the scripted events that built tension and culminate in a wrestling match or series of matches.
 The matches can be won by pinfall, submission or elimination over the top rope.
 A time-limit draw or a double elimination means a loss for each competitor.

 Event

 The preshow included a dark match in which Hanan, the High Speed Champion Mary Apache, Nao Yamaguchi, Natsumi and the Future of Stardom Champion Starlight Kid defeated AZM, Leo Onozaki, Natsuko Tora, Ruaka and Shiki Shibusawa as a result of a ten-woman tag team match.
 The Cinderella tournament had one draw between Io Shirai and Mayu Iwatani who went on a 10-minute time limit draw in the semifinal, feature which handed both Momo Watanabe and Bea Priestley walkover victories straight to the finals.
 Watanabe succeeded in winning the tournament with her granted wish being a match for the Wonder of Stardom Championship against the then-time champion Io Shirai.